jaswindersingh2/SPOT-RNA/README.md

 **To run on GPU:**

 SPOT-RNA can be run on GPU by setting '--GPU' argument to GPU's number in the system.
-Specify '0' if only single GPU available.
-Running SPOT-RNA on GPU reduce computation time  of prediction by almost 15 times.
+Specify '0' if only a single GPU is available.
+Running SPOT-RNA on GPU reduces the computation time of prediction by almost 15 times.
 ```
 python3 SPOT-RNA.py  --inputs sample_inputs/batch_seq.fasta  --outputs 'outputs/' --GPU 0
 ```

 **2D plots of predicted secondary structure:**

 To get the 2D plots of SPOT-RNA output, VARNA[3] tool is used.
 Please refer to http://varna.lri.fr/ for detailed information about this tool.
 To run this tool, please make sure Java plugin version >= 1.6 is installed in the system.
-To check whether java is installed or not use following command can be used.
+To check whether java is installed or not use the following command can be used.
 ```
 java -version
 ```
-If java is not installed above command will not shown anything.
+If java is not installed above command will not show anything.
 To install java in the system following command can be used.
 ```
 sudo apt install default-jre && sudo apt install openjdk-11-jre-headless
 ```